tarababa/05-PiTimelapseCam/README.md

 ![ISO settings](https://github.com/tarababa/05-PiTimelapseCam/blob/master/img/doc/settings_iso.png)

 ####Time-lapse
-Here we can define the number of fotos (*Images*), max 9999, and the time-delay in seconds (*Interval*) between the fotos for the time-lapse mode.
+Here we can define the number of photos (*Images*), max 9999, and the time-delay in seconds (*Interval*) between the photos for the time-lapse mode.
 Click the sprocket symbol next to these values to change them using the keypad dialog as shown in the two screen shots below.

 ![Time-lapse settings](https://github.com/tarababa/05-PiTimelapseCam/blob/master/img/doc/settings_timelapse.png)|![Time-lapse settings](https://github.com/tarababa/05-PiTimelapseCam/blob/master/img/doc/settings_timelapse_change.png)